Anugya10/Retail-Analytics-SQL-Case-Study/README.md

 - **Low:** Encourage additional purchases through discounts.
 - **Medium:** Strengthen engagement with loyalty rewards.
 - **High Value:** Retain customers using VIP benefits, personalized offers, and early product access.

 ---

-# 📌 Overall Business Insights

-- Data cleaning is a critical first step to ensure reliable analysis.
-- A small number of products contribute the majority of total revenue.
-- Customer purchasing behavior varies significantly, highlighting opportunities for segmentation.
-- High-value customers are key revenue drivers and should be prioritized for retention.
-- Sales trends fluctuate over time, emphasizing the importance of continuous performance monitoring.
-- Product category analysis supports better inventory planning and marketing investment.
-- Customer segmentation enables personalized campaigns that improve engagement and retention.

----

 # 🚀 Technologies Used